realworldbuilder/constructionAI/README.md

-# 🏗️ Open Source Construction AI
+# 🏗️ Construction AI

-> Construction taught me to love entropy.
-AI taught me how to automate it.
+> Construction taught me to work with chaos.
+AI taught me how to turn it into momentum.

-A collection of open source tools that turn jobsite noise into decisions and decisions into velocity.
+A collection of tools that turn jobsite noise into clarity — and clarity into speed.

 ## Featured Projects